ninetyfive666/Planetary/README.md

 # Planetary Theme

-A very Dark but still kinda warm theme.
+A sleek, dark AMOLED-friendly theme designed with an emphasis on warmth and seamless compatibility with user-defined accent colors.

-NOTE: Uses Google Fonts
+Please note, the theme may not be 100% tested.
+If you encounter any errors, feel free to contact me!

-Its not 100% complete, if you encounter any errors please contact me.
+This theme uses IBM Plex Sans as its primary font.